kubernetes/community/contributors/design-proposals/statefulset-update.md

 ## API Server
-The API Server will perform validation for StatefulSet updates and ensure that a StatefulSet's `.Spec.TemplateRevision` is a generator for a strictly monotonically increasing sequence.
+The API Server will perform validation for StatefulSet updates and ensure that a StatefulSet's `.Spec.TemplateGeneration` is a generator for a strictly monotonically increasing sequence.

 ### StatefulSet Validation